Chilled reds to pair with snow sports

 It’s time for vibrant, young and fresh wines to shine.
 Here you go, mofo.

-Tempranillo is a bit of a chilling rulebreaker – if the body and tannins of a wine are on the medium to high end, like tempranillo’s can be, most purists would serve it at room temperature.
+Tempranillo is a bit of a chilling rulebreaker – you see where we're going here.
+If the body and tannins of a wine are on the medium to high end, like tempranillo’s can be, most purists would serve it at room temperature.
 But this lively vino – synonymous with La Rioja in Spain but catching on in more and more Australian vineyards – will happily play it cool on hot days, especially when it’s young and unoaked.
 Serve tempranillo lightly chilled, in the ballpark of 16°, to get those tasty cherry flavours singing.

 Got no chill?
 Here’s how to get it